-- Ask.
-The ask is the price at which you want to sell the shares you own.
-Ford (NYSE: F) is one of the best stocks under $10 to invest in.
+- Ask: The ask is the price at which you want to sell the shares you own.
+Polestar Automotive Holding (NYSE: PSNY) is one of the best stocks under $10 to invest in.
 In this case, you can set the ask price for Ford at $7 and the order gets executed when the stock price rises to that value.

-- Spread.
-The spread is the difference between the bid and the ask price of the stock.
-If the bid price of Intel (NASDAQ: INTC) is $58.5 and the ask price is $59.5, the spread is $1.
+- Spread: The spread is the difference between the bid and the ask price of the stock.
+If the bid price of Intel Corp.
+(NASDAQ: INTC) is $33.50 and the ask price is $34.50, the spread is $1.
 Stocks under $5 tend to have lower spreads.

-- Market order.
-A market order lets you buy or sell shares at the price of the stock quote.
-Although you can’t control the price at which you trade, a market order has a 100% chance of being fulfilled.
+- Market order: A market order lets you buy or sell shares at the price of the stock quote.
+Although you can’t control the price at which you trade, a market order will be filled.

-- Stop-limit order.
-You have to assign 2 values for a stop-limit order.
+- Stop-limit order: You have to assign two values for a stop-limit order.
 If you set a stop value of $58 and a limit value of $56, the order will only be sold at $56 or higher.